Photography is about a lot of little things coming together to make a great image.

 Get a second-hand camera, invest in good quality lenses then upgrade your camera when you start to earn some money from your work.

 I didn’t own my own camera for many years when I started photography.
 I had a cropped sensor, Nikon D300 that I borrowed for years before I bought it – preloved.
-I credit it for taking me to where I am today.

 More Than One Storage Slot